Giving the AI definition a form suitable for the engineer: Possible scores

-The Artificial Intelligence is a device left to understand the world on its own; however, the meaning of life should have been given in advance.
+Artificial Intelligence is a device left to understand the world on its own; however, the meaning of life should be given a priori.
 We cannot expect the device to cope well, if it does not know which result is good and which is bad.
-The device must be able to calculate the function Success on its own at any given moment, and the function Success must depend only on the reward signals because the input and output signals have different purpose.
+The device must be able to calculate the Success function on its own at any given moment, and the function must depend on the score signals only.
+The input and output signals supply information about the world situation but do not point towards the meaning of life.

-The simplest solution is to assume that we have one reward signal that returns the value of the function Success.
-This solution is not very good because in this way we are putting pressure on the world making it remember what has happened to the device up to the present moment so that it could give as reward an overall evaluation of its entire life.
-It is better to have one reward signal and the function Success to be the arithmetic mean of all values of this signal.
+The simplest solution would be to assume that there is just one score signal returning the value of the Success function.
+This solution is not very good however because in this case the world has to store information about the history of the device up to the present moment so that it can give as score an overall evaluation of its entire life.
+It is better to have one score signal and the Success function to be the arithmetic mean of all values of this signal.
 Thus the world will evaluate the device for its last step and not for its entire life up to the present moment.
-When nothing interesting has happened on the current step and there is no need for the function Success to change, we may assume that the signal returns the previous value of Success and thus the arithmetic mean will be preserved; but then again, we are still putting pressure on the world making it remember what has happened up to the present moment and that's why for this case we will return the symbol Nothing.
+When nothing interesting has happened on the current step and there is no need for the Success function to change, we could assume that the signal returns the previous value and thus the arithmetic mean will be preserved.
+But in this case the world has to keep track of what was the value at the step before.
+That's why for this case we will return the symbol Nothing.
 This is a simpler way to preserve the arithmetic mean.

-Whatever the function Success is, we can find an reward signal whose arithmetic mean is exactly this function.
-This reward signal is not specified exactly because at some moments we have a choice to select whether the signal is to return the symbol Nothing or to return its current arithmetic mean.
-We should also point out that we assume that the function Success returns zero for the empty life (for the life with a length of zero).
-This latter is not a problem since if we add a constant to the function Success or multiply it by a positive constant, we will not change the order it defines.
+Whatever the Success function is, we can find a score signal whose arithmetic mean is exactly this function.
+This score signal is not fully specified because returning the symbol Nothing cannot be distinguished from returning the current arithmetic mean.
+We should also point out that we assume that for the empty life (life with a length of zero) the Success function returns zero.
+This is not an issue because if we add a constant to the Success function or multiply it by a positive constant, we will not change the order it defines.